 The bank has a robust regulatory framework in the field of liquidity risk management, intended for the comprehensive assessment of the level of liquidity risk, the instruments held for risk management, the lines of responsibility in the process.
+The Bank's liquidity strategy aims to align the funding profile with the structure of assets and liabilities to support operational continuity, compliance with regulatory requirements, and the achievement of strategic objectives in both the short and long term.

-The bank maintains and updates at least annually the components of the internal liquidity risk management framework.
+The Bank maintains and updates the components of the internal liquidity risk management framework at least annually.

-In 2022, the bank successfully carried out the ILAAP process, the objective of which is to ensure a reliable, efficient and comprehensive liquidity management system capable of providing the necessary liquidity to cover risks in accordance with the nature, complexity and scale of the bank's activities.
+In 2024, the Bank successfully conducted the ILAAP process, the objective of which is to ensure a reliable, efficient and comprehensive liquidity management system capable of providing the necessary liquidity to cover risks in line with the nature, complexity and scale of the Bank's activities.
 The procedures for early identification of vulnerabilities and the measures to be taken to reduce the negative impact of a possible crisis situation are included in the BC "MAIB" S.A.
 Liquidity Emergency Plan. (early warning indicators) and in the Recovery Plan of BC "MAIB" S.A. (alert thresholds of liquidity indicators).